-Proposers are required to submit all Supplementary Documents required in the PAPPG, including a data management plan as well as a postdoctoral mentoring plan, if applicable for the project.
-Project Personnel and Partner Institutions is additionally required.
+Proposers are required to submit all Supplementary Documents required in the PAPPG.
+Information on Project Personnel and Partner Institutions is also required.
 Biographical sketches for civic partners not designated as senior personnel are strongly encouraged as are Letters of Collaboration.
 See below for more details.
-Please note that Research.gov currently can only accept one file for Other Supplementary Documents.
-If submitting via Research.gov, please combine all documents designated as Other Supplementary Documents into one PDF.

 1. Project Personnel and Partner Institutions: All proposals (Stage 1 and Stage 2) must have current, accurate information of all personnel and institutions involved in the project.
-The list must include all PIs, co-PIs, Senior Personnel, paid/unpaid Civic Partners, Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
+The list must include all PIs, co-PIs, Senior Personnel, funded/unfunded Civic Partners, Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
 For example:

-- Maria Velasquez; XYZ University; PI - Kiara Williams; Office of Governor X; coPI (Subawardee) - John Jones; University of PQR; Senior Personnel (Subawardee) - Jane Brown; XYZ University; Postdoc - Bob Adams; ABC City Council; Paid Civic Partner (Subawardee) - Mary White; Welldone Church; Unpaid Collaborator
+- Maria Velasquez; XYZ University; PI - Kiara Williams; Office of Governor X; coPI (Subawardee) - John Jones; University of PQR; Senior Personnel (Subawardee) - Jane Brown; XYZ University; Postdoc - Bob Adams; ABC City Council; Funded Civic Partner (Subawardee) - Mary White; Welldone Church; Unfunded Collaborator